bobbingwide/vgc/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==
+= 2.0.0-beta5 =
+* Changed: Use default sized product thumbnail rather than large #97
+* Changed: Deliver vgc_logo from the theme #97
+* Changed: Use correctly sized logo on mobile #97
+* Changed: Support more WooCommerce taxonomies #71
+* Changed: Only enqueue additional scripts for S&F Pro v3.2 when needed. #71
+* Changed: Used correctly sized vgc logo on the store page #97
+* Changed: Reduce information logged to the console #71

 = 2.0.0-beta4 =
 * Changed: With S&F Pro v3.2.0-beta-6 we no longer need to force the search-filter-query--id-1 div #95